-Most of us would admit to sometimes driving when tired but may not be aware of just how dangerous it can be.
+We can all admit to sometimes driving when tired but most of us aren’t aware of how dangerous it can be.

 Why is driving when tired so dangerous?

 Fatigue reduces a driver’s reaction time, alertness and concentration.
-It also weakens ability to assess risks and so may lead to poor decision-making while on the road.
+It also weakens ability to assess risks and so might lead to poor decision-making while on the road.

-Additionally if you fall asleep at the wheel and crash, your injuries are likely to be more severe.
-This is because you will not see that a potential collision could happen, and so you won’t be able to take any action to prevent it.
+If you fall asleep at the wheel and crash, your injuries are likely to be more severe.
+You won’t see a potential collision coming, so you won’t be able to take any action to prevent it.
 According to the AA, one in eight UK drivers admit to falling asleep at the wheel and 37% say they’ve been scared of falling asleep when driving.

 - Plan your journey to take sufficient breaks – with an insurethebox policy, you could earn more Bonus Miles if you take breaks on long journeys.

-- Natural sleepiness occurs after eating a large meal so be cautious when driving after mealtimes
+- Sleepiness often occurs after a large meal so be cautious when driving after mealtimes.

-- If you are taking medication that can cause drowsiness, make sure that you follow the advice given in the manufacturer’s information leaflet – more information here.
+- If you’re taking medication that can cause drowsiness, make sure that you follow the advice given in the manufacturer’s information leaflet.

-- Avoid taking long journeys between midnight and 6am as this is when natural alertness is at a minimum
+- Avoid taking long journeys between midnight and 6am when natural alertness is at a minimum.

 - Maybe drink a cup of coffee and roll your windows down for some fresh air during the drive.